 top of page

 Their song cycle, We Will Outlive Them...Letters to Rivka from Galicia, commissioned by soprano Jessica Bloch, premiered in May 2024, setting letters that Bloch's great grandmother, received in the US from her family in Galicia in the former Austro-Hungarian Empire (modern-day Ukraine), during the country's rise of antisemitism before and during the world wars.
-In 2026, the cycle is receiving an orchestral premiere with the Horizon Ensemble with an orchestration written by its director, Julian Gao.
+In 2026, the cycle received an orchestral premiere by the Horizon Ensemble with an orchestration written by its director, Julian Gao.
 Quinn is currently collaborating with librettist and tenor Leo Balkovetz on an opera called Violetta, a reimagining Verdi's La Traviata set in New York City in 1989.
 In this opera, Violetta is a transwoman singer/songwriter who's HIV positive, and Alfredo, renamed to Alexander, is a transman freelance journalist from the Midwest who had run away from his evangelical family.
-Another project Quinn is working on is a suite of Emily Dickinson poetry called The (Real) Love Life of Emily Dickinson, setting these poems through a queer lens and sharing an aspect of Emily Dickinson's life that has been hidden away for over a century.
-Quinn has also written music for the ensembles Quorum Boston, Transient Canvas, EnsembleNewSRQ, and SÅŒ Percussion.
+Another project Quinn is working on is a suite of Emily Dickinson poetry for Quorum Boston called The (Real) Love Life of Emily Dickinson, setting these poems through a queer lens and sharing an aspect of Emily Dickinson's life that has been hidden away for over a century.
+Quinn has also written music for Transient Canvas, EnsembleNewSRQ, and SŌ Percussion.

 _MG_9134_edited.jpg

 Quinn’s most famous work as a composer-performer is their A Cappella Arias, a collection of song settings from various poets, all sung a cappella.
-Included in the collection are “The Thing About Cats”, set from John L’Heureux, “Witness”, set from their own poem, “Letter,” set from Amy Lowell and "App-les" set from Kelvyn Konig.
+Included in the collection are “The Thing About Cats”, set from John L’Heureux, “Witness”, set from their own poem, “Letter,” set from Amy Lowell, and "App-les" set from Kelvyn Konig.
 In fall 2020, they wrote their first one-person show You Know Who You Are about their experiences coming out as nonbinary.

 Quinn holds a Bachelor of Music in Composition from Oberlin Conservatory of Music where they studied with Lewis Nielson and Josh Levine.
 They hold a double masters in Vocal Performance and Composition at the Longy School of Music where they studied composition with Kate Pukinskis, Aaron Helgeson and Amy Beth Kirsten and voice with Corrine Byrne and Jeffrey Gavott.